 The bottom line is, if you don’t provide your website pages with HTML text, it will become very difficult to get ranked in the search engines.
 Not impossible.
 Difficult.

 Use Navigable Link Structure

 Search engines find new pages via links from pages they have already found.
-Therefore, a spiderable or navigable link structure helps the spiders find all the pages on a website.
+Therefore, a navigable link structure helps the spiders find all the pages on a website.
 If your site’s pages are not interlinked or if the site’s navigational structure is created in such a way that the spiders are unable to access all the pages, then they will not get listed in the search engines’ databases.

 Thus, it is important that the search engines are able to see the links in order to browse the trail of the websites.
 If you fail to provide your site with this crawlable link structure, the search engine will never be able to reach them or even know that these pages exist and then not even smart marketing, good keyword targeting or great content will be able to promote those pages.